JohnlLiu/mini_GPT/README.md

 **At the moment, the link to website has been taken down.
 Instead to use, clone repo and build the container**

 Run requirements.txt file to install all depenencies: `pip3 install -r requirements.txt`

+To run app `streamlit run app.y` in main directory.